-Join Bill Dill for an in-depth discussion in this video Choose your own theory of filmmaking, part of Cinematography 01: Narrative Fundamentals.
+Join Bill Dill for an in-depth discussion in this video Choose your own theory of filmmaking, part of Learning Cinematography: 1 Narrative Fundamentals.

 - Here's a question you might want to consider.
 What exactly is a film?
 Believe it or not, there's broad disagreement among filmmakers, about this basic question.
 Consider this paraphrasing of a theory of filmmaking, proposed by Director, Steven Spielberg, it goes like this, "At the beginning of the movie, we bring the audience on to the screen.
 At the end of the movie, but only at the end of the movie, we place them gently back into their seats."
 This has big implications.